 Mines

-Mines are large bombs or explosive charges, planted underground and detonated remotely or when triggered by passing soldiers or vehicles.
+Mines are large bombs or explosive charges, planted underground and detonated remotely or by the impact of soldiers’ feet.
+Navies also used sea mines, which floated on the ocean and exploded on contact with ships.

 “The Flanders campaign of 1917 opened June 7th.
 Nineteen underground mines were exploded by the British at different points in the German front line, causing panic among the German troops… A million pounds of explosives were detonated and the sound was heard in London, 130 miles away.”